jpalepu/SuperRes-GAN/README.md

 ## Instructions
 We re-implement the method proposed in this paper using two different frameworks，they are:
 1. Tensorflow which can be found on going to SRGAN-Tensorflow
-2. Pytorch which can be found on going to SRGAN-Pytorch
+2. Pytorch which can be found on going to SRGAN-PyTorch